ibm-cloud-docs/pattern-vpc-security/governance-risk-and-compliance-domain.md

 ### Best practices
 {: #config-best-practices-risk}

-- Establish a configuration management policy and develop and design security configurations well before any deployment.
+- Establish a configuration management policy and develop and design security configurations well before any deployment
-- Understand the compliance framework applicable to your environment that might possibly drive configurations.
+- Understand the compliance framework applicable to your environment that might possibly drive configurations
-- Understand how needed compliance frameworks are translated into security configurations.
+- Understand how needed compliance frameworks are translated into security configurations
-- Use automation such as {{site.data.keyword.compliance_long}} to automate security configurations and tracking.
+- Use automation such as {{site.data.keyword.compliance_long}} to automate security configurations and tracking
-- Develop workflows and approval processes to control security configuration changes.
+- Develop workflows and approval processes to control security configuration changes
 - Ensure that change rights are strictly controlled through Identity and Access Management (IAM) permissions and any Privilege Access Management (PAM) granular permissions
 - Review the [Best practices for working with {{site.data.keyword.compliance_long}}](/docs/security-compliance?topic=security-compliance-best-practices).

 ### Solutioning guidance
 {: #config-best-practices}

-Some solutioning guidance for {{site.data.keyword.compliance_long}} can be found here: [SCC guidance](/docs/security-compliance?topic=security-compliance-assign-roles) and other drop downs in "how to - setting up the service" section.
+Solutioning guidance for {{site.data.keyword.compliance_long}} can be found here: [SCC guidance](/docs/security-compliance?topic=security-compliance-assign-roles) and other drop downs in "how to - setting up the service" section.

 ## Audit and regulatory and compliance monitoring
 {: #auditing-risk-regulatory}